vieenrose/SLAM/README.md

 2) Edit the values of `SpeakerTier`, `TargetTier` and `TagTier`.

-Note: These values as stated here are different tiers specified in the concerned TextGrid files.
-SupportTier (as valued in this work) is defined as the tier name where the largest units of register estimation are delimited.
-TargetTier is defined as the tier name where units of stylization are bounded.
-TagTier provides additional descriptive information of the contents.
-It is used to compare and ascertain the details of SpeakerTier and TargetTier.
+Note: These values as stated here are different tiers specified in the concerned `TextGrid` files. `SupportTier` (as valued in this work) is defined as the tier name where the largest units of register estimation are delimited. `TargetTier` is defined as the tier name where units of stylization are bounded. `TagTier` provides additional descriptive information of the contents.
+It is used to compare and ascertain the details of `SpeakerTier` and `TargetTier`.

 ### Examples of Configuration ###

-For the examples (NaijaSynCor project: JOS_01_V___MDT) in the following, we use the same TextGrid file which provides 4 annotation tiers.
+For the examples (NaijaSynCor project: JOS_01_V___MDT) in the following, we use the same `TextGrid` file which provides 4 annotation tiers.
 These tiers are
-- `Syllabes (Syl)`
+- Syllabes (`Syl`)
-- `Prosodic Word (PrWd)`
+- Prosodic Word (`PrWd`)
-- `Prosodic Phrase (PP)`
+- Prosodic Phrase (`PP`)
-- `Large Prosodic Unit (LPU)`
+- Large Prosodic Unit (`LPU`)

-Note that only the targetTier varies in these exemples while SupportTier and TagTier are fixed as LPU and PrWd, respectively.
+Note that only the `targetTie` varies in these exemples while `SupportTier` and `TagTier` are fixed as `LPU` and `PrWd`, respectively.

 ![alt text](https://github.com/vieenrose/SLAMplus/blob/dev/img/Example_TextGrid.png)
 Fig 2.
 Input TextGrid file used in examples